 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc.).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information. an industry standard manner.
-RC holes were sampled on a 1m basis with samples collected from a cone splitter mounted on the drill rig cyclone.
-The 1m samples typically ranged in weight from 2.5kg to 3.5kg.
-Aircore samples were collected by spear from 1m sample piles and composited over 4m intervals.
-Samples for selected holes were collected on a 1m basis by spear from 1m sample piles.
-Sample weights ranges from around 1kg to 3kg.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information. undertaken in an industry standard manner.
+RC holes were sampled on a lm basis with samples collected from a cone splitter mounted on the drill rig cyclone.
+The lm samples typically ranged in weight from 2.5kg to 3.5kg.
+Aircore samples were collected by spear from lm sample piles and composited over 4m intervals.
+Samples for selected holes were collected on a lm basis by spear from lm sample piles.
+Sample weights ranges from around lkg to 3kg.
 Aircore results have not been used in the resource estimate.
 Commercially prepared certified reference material ("CRM") and course blank was inserted at a minimum rate of 2%.
-Field duplicates were selected on a routine basis to verify the representivity of the sampling methods.
-Sample preparation is completed at an independent laboratory where samples are dried, split, crushed and pulverized prior to analysis as described below.
-Sample sizes are considered appropriate for the material sampled.
-The samples are considered representative and appropriate for this type of drilling.
-RC samples are appropriate for use in the Mineral Resource estimate.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.). with a 5 1/2-inch bit and face sampling hammer.
+Field duplicates were selected on a routine basis to verify the representivity of the sampling Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.). drilled with a 5 1/2-inch bit and face sampling hammer.
+Aircore holes were drilled with an 83mm diameter blade bit.